jackyhuynh/MyCeePlusPlusKB/README.md

 # Applied Data Structure using C++

 Welcome to our knowledge base!
-I've included below all the essential information needed to understand data structure utilizing.
-Please take a look at each section carefully and let me know if you have any questions.
+I've included all the essential information needed to understand data structure utilization.
+Please review each section and let me know if you have any questions.

 ## Instructor Information